Kundalini: Kundalini experiences

-Techniques for the awakening of Kundalini
+Kundalini awakening

-Yoga gurus consider that Kuṇḍalinī can be awakened by shaktipat (spiritual transmission by a Guru or teacher), or by spiritual practices such as yoga or meditation.
+Yoga gurus such as Siddha Yoga's Muktananda consider that Kuṇḍalinī can be awakened by shaktipat (spiritual transmission by a Guru or teacher), or by spiritual practices such as yoga or meditation.

 There are two broad approaches to Kuṇḍalinī awakening: active and passive.
 The active approach involves systematic physical exercises and techniques of concentration, visualization, pranayama (breath practice) and meditation under the guidance of a competent teacher.
 These techniques come from any of the main branches of yoga, and some forms of yoga, such as Kriya yoga and Kundalini yoga, which emphasize Kuṇḍalinī techniques.

 The passive approach is instead a path of surrender where one lets go of all the impediments to the awakening rather than trying to actively awaken Kuṇḍalinī.
 A chief part of the passive approach is shaktipat where one individual's Kuṇḍalinī is awakened by another who already has the experience.
 Shaktipat only raises Kuṇḍalinī temporarily but gives the student an experience to use as a basis.

+Gopi Krishna helped to bring the concept of Kuṇḍalinī to the West.